 Many people are paying hundreds of dollars monthly for their cellphones.
 That two year contract that gives you the latest smart phone can be costly.
 Today, there are providers offering great plans with no contract.
 Some are as little as $25 per month and will allow you to bring your existing phone.

-Turbo Tax 2014 offers some great tips for ensuring you take qualifying deductions on your tax returns.
+Turbo Tax 2014 offers some great Money Saving Tax Tips for ensuring you take qualifying deductions on your tax returns.
 In addition, the software makes tips that can help you to save even more for the following year.

 Now it is tax time 2015 for filing your 2014 tax returns.
 Many people have not filed their tax returns yet.
-If you are one of those individuals and are considering a paid preparer or tax software, know that the best-selling packages are Jackson Hewitt and Intuit’s TurboTax.
+If you are one of those individuals and are considering a paid preparer or tax software, know that the best-selling packages are the Tax Service Jackson Hewitt and Intuit’s TurboTax.

 You may look into online tax filing, too.
 The most basic tax returns are free with support provided through live chat and support email.
 It is possible to download your W-2 forms, and tax returns from past years can be imported from other tax companies.
 If you choose the TurboTax 2015 free edition or the tax package from H&R Block, you will not have access to such options as they can only import their own past returns.